andresgur/tenerife_tcs/README.md

-# tenerife_tcs
+# tenerife-muscat2-tcs
-Data reduction for the MUSCAT2 camera on the Telescopio Carlos Sanchez on the Observatorio de Tenerife
+Data reduction for the MUSCAT2 camera on the Telescopio Carlos Sanchez (TCS) on the Observatorio de Tenerife

 The data needs to be stored into a single directory, with the flats and darks in separate directories.
 This is how a typical workflow would look like: